unjs/nitro/docs/2.deploy/20.providers/cloudflare.md

 ### Access to the bindings in local dev

 In development mode, Nitro emulates the Cloudflare environment using [Miniflare](https://miniflare.dev/) (the same [`workerd`](https://github.com/cloudflare/workerd) runtime used by Wrangler and Cloudflare Workers in production).
-This means bindings are available natively from the request event, with no separate proxy or `wrangler` installation required.
+This means bindings are available natively from the request event, with no separate proxy required.

 The [`miniflare`](https://www.npmjs.com/package/miniflare) package is owned by your project: Nitro resolves it from your `node_modules` and offers to install it on first use.

 To access bindings in dev mode, first define them.
-You can do this in a `wrangler.jsonc`/`wrangler.json`/`wrangler.toml` file:
+You can do this in a `wrangler.jsonc`/`wrangler.json`/`wrangler.toml` file (reading `wrangler.jsonc`, `wrangler.toml` and `.dev.vars` requires the `wrangler` package to be installed):

 ::code-group